Testing for Heartworms

 Every year, your veterinarian recommends a blood test to check for heartworms.
 He also recommends that you buy heartworm preventative.

 But my dog seems fine!
-Why should I test/prevent something I can’t even see?
+Why should I test for/prevent something I can’t even see?

 Heartworms are parasitic worms that can grow up to a foot long.
 They set up residence in the heart, lungs and blood vessels of some species of mammals, including dogs and cats.
 As the heartworms mature into adults, they mate and produce microfilaria (baby heartworms).
 As long as the parasites are living and thriving off their host, they damage the heart, lungs and other viable organs found in the host’s body.

-As if mosquitoes don’t cause enough problems in the human world, they are also the vector for heartworms disease in our pets.
+As if mosquitoes don’t cause enough problems in the human world, they are also the vector for heartworm disease in our pets.
 As you may know, when a mosquito bites, it sucks blood.
-When a mosquito bites an animal whose blood is infected with heartworms and then bites your pet, the microfilaria is then transmitted to your pet.
+When a mosquito bites an animal whose blood is infected with heartworms and then bites your pet, the microfilaria are then transmitted to your pet.

-The blood sample used to test for heartworms only detects adults; so, heartworm disease often goes un-diagnosed in cats.
-Additionally, the drugs used to treat heartworm disease is not safe and is not approved for use in cats.
+The blood sample used to test for heartworms only detects adults; so, heartworm disease often goes undiagnosed in cats.
+Additionally, the drug used to treat heartworm disease is not safe and is not approved for use in cats.

-The only sure way of knowing is to do a blood test.
+The only way to know for sure is to do a blood test.
 As with every disease, symptoms vary from patient to patient.
 Your pet may display some or none of the signs at first.
 However, as the disease progresses, so do the symptoms.